Corey Kluber: Professional career

+San Diego Padres

-Draft and minor leagues
+Minor leagues

 The San Diego Padres selected Kluber in the fourth round of the 2007 MLB draft.
 Kluber signed with the Padres, receiving a $200,000 signing bonus.
-Kluber played for the Fort Wayne Wizards of the Class A Midwest League in 2008.
+Kluber played for the Fort Wayne Wizards of the Single–A Midwest League in 2008.
 On August 25, 2008, he was named the Midwest League Pitcher of the Week.

-Kluber played for the Lake Elsinore Storm of the Class A-Advanced California League in 2009.
+Kluber played for the Lake Elsinore Storm of the High–A California League in 2009.
 On June 1, 2009, he was named the California League Pitcher of the Week.
-He received a promotion to the San Antonio Missions of the Class AA Texas League in 2009, finishing the year with an 11–13 win–loss record and a 4.55 ERA.
+He received a promotion to the San Antonio Missions of the Double–A Texas League in 2009, finishing the year with an 11–13 win–loss record and a 4.55 ERA.
 On July 26, 2010, Kluber was named the Texas League Pitcher of the Week.
 He pitched to a 6–6 win–loss record with a 3.45 ERA with the Missions, while leading the Texas League in strikeouts.

+Cleveland Indians

 The Padres traded Kluber to the Cleveland Indians on July 31, 2010, in a three-team trade also involving the St. Louis Cardinals.
-Cleveland sent Jake Westbrook to the Cardinals and Ryan Ludwick to the Padres.
+Cleveland sent Jake Westbrook to the Cardinals while St. Louis sent Ryan Ludwick to the Padres.
 The Padres sent Nick Greenwood to the Cardinals, and the Indians paid $2.7 million of Westbrook's remaining salary.
 At the time of the trade, Kluber's minor league record was 18–24, and he was not ranked among the top thirty prospects in the Padres' farm system.
-The Indians assigned Kluber to the Akron Aeros of the Class AA Eastern League.
+The Indians assigned Kluber to the Akron Aeros of the Double-A Eastern League.
 After the 2010 season, he took part in the Indians' Winter Development Program.
 He was added to the Indians' 40-man roster after the season.

-Kluber played for the Columbus Clippers of the Class AAA International League in 2011, pitching to a 7–11 win–loss record and a 5.56 ERA.
+Kluber played for the Columbus Clippers of the Triple–A International League in 2011, pitching to a 7–11 win–loss record and a 5.56 ERA.

-Cleveland Indians (2011–2019)
+Major leagues

 The Indians called him up on September 1, 2011, and made his major league debut that day.
 During a rain-induced bullpen session in May 2012, at the recommendation of Columbus pitching coach Ruben Niebla, Kluber first threw his two-seam fastball.
 Kluber was brought up from Columbus in August 2012 to replace starting pitcher Josh Tomlin in the Indians' rotation.
 Tomlin was moved to the bullpen.

 Kluber began the 2013 season with Columbus, but received a promotion when Brett Myers suffered an elbow injury.
 On June 16, 2013, Kluber threw eight shutout innings in a 2–0 victory over the Washington Nationals.
 He co-won the American League Player of the Week Award for the week ending June 16, 2013, sharing the honor with teammate Jason Kipnis.
 On September 22, 2013, Kluber became the first pitcher to strike out 14 batters in consecutive starts since Randy Johnson in 2004.
 He finished the season with an 11–5 record and a 3.85 ERA.